 Emergency refuge stations form an integral part of an Emergency Response Plan (ERP) within heavy industry.
 Most sites have either portable or fixed refuge chambers.
 Portable refuge chambers can be relocated but have a limited capacity.
 Permanent refuge chambers, however, are in a fixed location and can generally accommodate larger groups.

 Why Implement Large, Fixed Refuge Stations?

 The typical layout of a mine site means most personnel are concentrated in smaller geographical areas.
-For smaller mines, portable refuges can be implemented and relocated alongside the mine’s progress.
-However, with large scale mines, it can be beneficial to have portable refuge chambers complemented by permanent refuge chambers.
+Therefore, for smaller mines, portable refuges can be implemented and relocated alongside the mine’s progress.
+However, it can be beneficial to have portable refuge chambers complemented by permanent refuge chambers with large scale mines.

 Refuge chambers should be located within a reasonable distance from an active worksite.
 Some larger sites may choose to incorporate a permanent refuge chamber into their ERP; based on the following:

 - The number of personnel underground at any one time, where the regular movement of personnel underground remains within certain areas.

 - Repurposing crib rooms (lunch rooms) into multi-functional areas to be used as an emergency refuge station in a hazardous event.